Lamastronotte/Scalp/README.md

 Some other details:
 llai stands for loadlibA injection, I just made some code so i need to call just one function to inject a dll.
-Use the filters of visual studio because it's better, if you see the files, they're not in directories because i put  them into filters of visual studio
+Use the filters of visual studio because it's better, if you see the files, they're not in directories because i put  them into filters of visual studio i used the example of directx 11 and this can cause some issues for compiling for you